 That's where a robot lawn mower comes in.
 Much like the robot vacuum cleaners they borrow some of their tech and design elements from, robot lawnmowers can make your life a whole lot easier by cutting down on a the effort required to complete a chore.

 Smart fingers: The best kit for your connected garden

 Much like robot vacuums, though, this new breed of mower is expensive, a bit clumsy and not designed to completely eliminate a task.
 You can't just chuck one in an overgrown garden and expect miracles.
-And neither can you expect to never have to get a manual mower out again - or, at least, a strimmer.
+And neither can you expect to never have to get a manual mower out again - or, at least, a trimmer.

 Robot lawn mowers are great and we'd definitely say that they're a sound investment, but make sure you know everything you're going to get, and everything you're going to have to prepare for beforehand.